-This new award for 2018 is inspired by RSPH’s Health on the High Street campaign.
+This award is inspired by RSPH’s Health on the High Street campaign.

 It is aimed at organisations from retailers through to planning teams in Local Authorities which can demonstrate how they have made changes on their High Streets or in their business practices to improve the health of customers and local communities.

 The application pack for the Health & Wellbeing Awards 2019 will be available from Monday 18 February 2019.